arrowtype/blog/posts/2021-01-27--hosting-webfont-on-aws/index.md

 1. Go back into the bucket’s “Objects” tab, and click on the file name of your font.
 2. Find and copy the “Object URL,” which will look something like `https://arrowtype2.s3.amazonaws.com/name_sans-variable.woff2`.

-Note: because of the CORS configuration for this URL, you can’t use it on other websites, though you could use it in local development if you really wanted to ... but honestly, please just [buy your own license](https://name.arrowtype.com) if you want to use it, or use another font – there are many great type options in the world!
+Note: because of the CORS configuration for this URL, you can’t use it on other websites, though you could use it in local development if you really wanted to ... but honestly, please just [buy your own license](https://name.arrowtype.com) if you want to use it – while it’s still in early access, it’s available at a steep discount!
+Or, use another font – there are many great type options in the world, both free and paid!

 ## Set your CSS so local fonts don’t interfere with your development